WSG23/yosai_intel_dashboard_fresh/README.md

 launching Gunicorn.
 Make sure the file exists or supply one via Docker's `--env-file` option.
 When deploying manually or via Kubernetes, execute `start.sh` to ensure environment variables from `.env` are available to the app.
+The script also adds `yosai_intel_dashboard/src` to `PYTHONPATH` so the application can locate modules in the clean architecture layout.
 Whenever you modify the code, rebuild the Docker image with `docker-compose build` (or `docker-compose up --build`) so the running container picks up your changes.
 Docker Compose expects the database password and Flask secret key to be provided via Docker secrets or environment variables.
 Create